Blue Origin’s BE-4 rocket engine is the fastest way to end American dependence on the Russian-made RD-180 engine.

 Blue Origin has comprehensive, recent experience developing booster engines and is implementing a low-risk development approach for the BE-4 engine.

 Blue Origin has recently developed and flown the BE-3 hydrogen engine – a complex development program that delivered an engine capable of throttling from 110,000 pounds thrust all the way down to 20,000 pounds, enabling vertical landing of a single-engine booster.
+In fact, the same BE-3 engine was successfully used on five flights to space with a restart for powered vertical landings.
 The alternative engine manufacturer has not developed a new rocket engine in more than 15 years and has never developed an oxygen-rich staged combustion engine.

 Blue Origin has assembled a highly experienced propulsion team whose members have held key roles on every U.S. liquid rocket engine development program in the last 30 years.
 In fact, more than 60 of the best people from the alternative engine developer have already joined our team.